JonathanBowker/Web-Crawling-and-Scraping-Policy/README.md

 - Only collect the parts of pages required for the initial purpose
 - Include a User Agent String to differentiate DiffWatch® from other users with a link to this policy

-Please note that this list of best practices is non-exhaustive and Advanced Analytica will strive to maintain a high-standard for SecuriCrawl® operations by monitoring and implementing best practices for AI data protection guidelines.
+Please note that this list of best practices is non-exhaustive and Advanced Analytica will strive to maintain a high-standard for DiffWatch® operations by monitoring and implementing best practices for AI data protection guidelines.

 ## Abide by applicable legislation and monitor the evolving legal and ethical situation

 Advanced Analytica understands that the legal situation surrounding Web Crawling and Web Scraping is complex and ever evolving; and there are relatively few relevant legal precedents for conducting such activities.
 Advanced Analytica will continue to monitor the legal situation as it evolves and amend our approach accordingly.
-Likewise, Advanced Analytica recognises the use of SecuriCrawl® and the processing of data collected in this manner may give rise to a variety of ethical issues and challenges.
-To address these issues Advanced Analytica has implemented the [Guidance on AI and Data Protectionin](https://ico.org.uk/for-organisations/guide-to-data-protection/key-dp-themes/guidance-on-artificial-intelligence-and-data-protection/) and the [AI and Data Protection Risk Toolkit](https://ico.org.uk/for-organisations/guide-to-data-protection/key-dp-themes/guidance-on-ai-and-data-protection/ai-and-data-protection-risk-toolkit/) to mitigate potential ethical risks both directly and indirectly attributed to SecuriCrawl® operations.
+Likewise, Advanced Analytica recognises the use of DiffWatch® and the processing of data collected in this manner may give rise to a variety of ethical issues and challenges.
+To address these issues Advanced Analytica has implemented the [Guidance on AI and Data Protectionin](https://ico.org.uk/for-organisations/guide-to-data-protection/key-dp-themes/guidance-on-artificial-intelligence-and-data-protection/) and the [AI and Data Protection Risk Toolkit](https://ico.org.uk/for-organisations/guide-to-data-protection/key-dp-themes/guidance-on-ai-and-data-protection/ai-and-data-protection-risk-toolkit/) to mitigate potential ethical risks both directly and indirectly attributed to DiffWatch® operations.

-Clients who wish to engage the SecuriCrawl® service must document and justify the rationale, the legal and ethical reasoning and the benefits of conducting the programme.
+Clients who wish to engage the DiffWatch® service must document and justify the rationale, the legal and ethical reasoning and the benefits of conducting the programme.
 This rationale will be used as the basis for approval by Advanced Analytica and will be scrutinised during the assessment phase to ensure continued alignment with applicable legislation.

 ## Personal data protection and artificial intelligence (AI)
 Advanced Analytica is fully commited to compliance with the [Data Protection Act 2018 and the General Data Protection Regulation](https://www.legislation.gov.uk/eur/2016/679/contents)) (Opens in a new window) and ensuring that personal data is used lawfully, and fairly and transparently protected in particlar where artificial intelligence is used.
 Data protection is of great importance to Advanced Analytica, not only because it is critical to the practice of our business, but also because it ensures we protect individual privacy and maintain public confidence in our business.